 \section{Path-integral calculation of two- and four-point functions for the random-mode model with diagonally structured overlaps}

-To generate matrices $\bm{L}$ and $\bm{R}$ with appropriate correlation structure, we express them in terms of independent Gaussian random matrices $\bm{X}^1, \bm{X}^2,$ and $\bm{Y}$, each with variance $1/N$:
+To generate matrices $\bm{L}$ and $\bm{R}$ with appropriate correlation structure, we express them in terms of independent Gaussian random matrices $\bm{X}^1, \bm{X}^2,$ and $\bm{Y}$, each with variance $1/N$,

-We begin with the path integral containing latent variables, insert this parameterization of $\bm{L}$ and $\bm{R}$, then and integrate out $\bm{X}_1$, $\bm{X}_2$, and $\bm{Y}$.
+We begin with the path integral containing latent variables, insert this parametrization of $\bm{L}$ and $\bm{R}$, and then integrate out $\bm{X}_1$, $\bm{X}_2$, and $\bm{Y}$.
 To factorize the action over indices spanning extensive dimensions, we introduce

-The resulting path integral, action, and single-site path integrals are given by:
+The resulting path integral, action, and single-site path integrals are given by